-The Gulf Islands are home to populations of native Columbian black-tailed deer (Odocoileus hemionus hemionus) and, in some cases, introduced fallow deer (Dama dama).
+The Southern Gulf Islands are home to populations of native Columbian black-tailed deer (Odocoileus hemionus columbianus) and, in some cases, introduced fallow deer (Dama dama).
 Due to the near-extirpation of native predator populations (including wolves, cougars, and bears) from the islands, and decreasing human hunting pressure over the past century, local deer populations have expanded to historically unprecedented levels.
 The issue of hyper-abundant island deer populations has been recognized by researchers, local governments (including the CRD), and community organizations.
 There is broad consensus in the scientific literature that unchecked populations of herbivores have negative cascading impacts on their ecosystems, leading to measurable declines in habitat quality, biodiversity, sensitive species, and the health of herbivore populations themselves.
 This effect is even more pronounced on islands, such as Galiano.
 A series of studies conducted here on the Southern Gulf Islands has identified significant negative impacts of hyber-abundant deer on wildflower growth and reproduction, songbird abundance, and tree regeneration.
 Social impacts include agricultural losses, browsing in gardens, and vehicular collisions.

 Native deer populations also provide important ecosystem services, as well as social, cultural, and spiritual benefits – in other words, we islanders love deer!
 The Penelakut have traditionally hunted deer on Galiano and other Gulf Islands for thousands of years, and they remain important cultural and ceremonial foods.
 Venison represents a unique local source of high-quality protein for island communities, which currently import the vast majority of their food requirements.
 By ethically and humanely hunting deer in a good way, taking care to respect the animals and make use of every part, we can reduce the negative consequences of hyperabundance while also strengthening the conservation values of our protected areas and feeding people!

-This year, the Islands Trust declared a climate emergency.
+In 2019, the Islands Trust declared a climate emergency.
 At current low levels of harvest, the deer populations of the islands will continue to have negative impacts on ecosystems.
 By managing island deer populations through community-based hunting, we can

 (a) reduce our reliance on industrial meat products, and the greenhouse gas emissions associated with their production and transport, and